Reckless Driving Texas

 What do I need to know about reckless driving laws in Texas?

 In Texas, reckless driving is a criminal offense.
-If you happen to commit this crime, then you are willfully or maliciously driving in a way that shows that you have no regard for people or property.
-This is in Texas one of the few examples of reckless driving.
+If you happen to commit this crime, you are willfully or maliciously driving in a way that shows no regard for people or property.
+This is one of the few examples of reckless driving in Texas.

 What is Reckless Driving?

-Reckless driving is defined as “the conscious disregard for the safety of people or property” by the Texas Department of Public Safety.
-According to state law, reckless driving includes any instance of operating an automobile at speeds that are considered beyond what is reasonable and prudent under existing road conditions, giving visibility and other factors.
+Reckless driving is “the conscious disregard for the safety of people or property,” according to the Texas Department of Public Safety.
+According to state law, reckless driving includes operating an automobile at speeds considered beyond reasonable and prudent under existing road conditions, giving visibility, and other factors.

-In Texas, reckless driving carries with it some severe penalties including fines up to $2,000 and jail time lasting up to 180 days.
+In Texas, reckless driving carries severe penalties, including fines of up to $2,000 and jail time lasting up to 180 days.
 Additionally, those convicted of reckless driving may need to pay increased insurance premiums or even have their license suspended for up to one year.
-It’s important for everyone on the roads in Texas to understand that this kind of behavior puts everyone in danger and should be avoided at all costs.
+Everyone on the roads in Texas must understand that this kind of behavior puts everyone in danger and should be avoided at all costs.

 Negligent Driving

 Negligent driving is another traffic offense in the state of Texas.
-It is considered to be a “lesser-known offense” of reckless driving.
-According to a Texas code, negligent driving is when you operate a vehicle in a careless fashion.
-If you drive negligently, you are also putting property and the lives of others at risk.
+It is considered a “lesser-known offense” of reckless driving.
+According to a Texas code, negligent driving occurs when you operate a vehicle carelessly.
+If you drive negligently, you also risk property and the lives of others.

 Distracted Driving

 Distracted driving is another type of reckless driving and is a leading cause of fatal accidents.
-Some forms of distracted driving could be as follows: when one is talking or texting on their cell phone, using onboard entertainment systems, listening to their navigation system, or even having rowdy friends in a vehicle.
+Some forms of distracted driving include talking or texting on a cell phone, using onboard entertainment systems, listening to their navigation system, or even having rowdy friends in a vehicle.
 All of these can take attention away from the road.

 Distracted driving is one of the leading causes of reckless driving in Texas.
-Every day, hundreds of motorists take their eyes off the road and onto their phones or other devices while behind the wheel.
+Daily, hundreds of motorists take their eyes off the road and onto their phones or other devices while behind the wheel.
 This behavior can lead to devastating consequences for both drivers and pedestrians alike.

-In Texas alone, there have been countless accidents resulting from distracted driving that could have easily been avoided had people taken basic safety precautions when operating a vehicle.
+In Texas alone, countless accidents resulting from distracted driving could have easily been avoided had people taken basic safety precautions when operating a vehicle.
 Unfortunately, many people fail to realize how dangerous it is to be distracted while driving and continue this risky behavior without considering the potential risks.

 The consequences of distracted driving often result in more than just property damage or minor injuries; they can cause severe injuries, death, expensive legal fees, and even jail time for those found guilty of negligent behaviors behind the wheel.